 Updated following the passing of the Secure Act.
 Looking for ways to minimize taxes on RMDs?
 For wealthy retirees, mandatory distributions from retirement accounts can cause taxes to increase sharply.
 As with all financial planning, to get the best results you’ll want to start early.
 For workers with $1M+ in tax-deferred retirement accounts and other sources of income, these mandatory taxable distributions may be problematic without a tax strategy for RMDs.
 Here are three strategies to minimize taxes on required minimum distributions from retirement accounts.

 Do you need a strategy to minimize taxes on required minimum distributions?

 Here are 4 ways RMDs can increase your taxes without additional planning

 - Ordinary Income.
-RMDs are included in the taxpayer’s ordinary taxable income, meaning the taxable portion of the disbursement is taxed at higher rates for regular income (versus capital gains).
+RMDs are includable in the taxpayer’s ordinary taxable income.
+So the taxable portion of the disbursement incurs a higher tax rate than capital gains in a brokerage account.
 It can also push some retirees into a higher marginal tax bracket.